wqding/Neural-Net-Minus/README.md

    <li>learning rate</li>
    <li>activation function at each node</li>
 </ul>

-I implemented the forward and back propagation using only the numpy library.

 Why?
 Because I was interested in the topic and I wanted to gain a deeper understanding of the vanilla neural network.

-At least that was why I started, and eventually I was too invested to not finish.
+...at least that was why I started, and eventually I was too invested to not finish.

 To use the library:
 1. Move the Neural_Net_Minus.py file to your project directory